AleksandrKhadanovich/Homework/AleksandrKhadanovich/README.txt

 ## Requirements

-###To use rss_reader lxml, bs4, requests libraries should be installed.
+###To use rss_reader lxml, bs4, requests, fpdf, Pillow libraries should be installed.
 rss_reader.py is on PYTHONPATH.